 Bursting with nutritious garden vegetables, hearty vegetable soup made from scratch is 100 times better than vegetable soup from a can.

 There are seven different vegetables in this vegetable soup, plus fresh herbs.
 If you’re like me and looking to increase your vegetable intake every day, this flavorful vegetarian soup is the way to do it.
-A medley of veggies in every spoonful, homemade vegetable soup contains onion, celery, carrots, turnips, tomatoes, green beans, cabbage, and fresh parsley.
+There’s a medley of veggies in every spoonful: onion, celery, carrots, turnips, tomatoes, green beans, cabbage, and fresh parsley.

 Homemade vegetable soup is the best vegetable soup ever, no kidding!
 If the only vegetable soup you’ve tried has come out of can, just erase that recollection from your mind.
 No comparison can be made between the two except that homemade is light years better and way more healthy.